shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/part-8-getting-started-complete-script.md

                            published_file_type = "Maya Scene")
 ```

-By this point the code is getting a bit long, so a recommended next step would be to tidy it up a bit and break things into methods.
+{% include info title="Tip" content="By this point the code is getting a bit long, so a recommended next step would be to tidy it up a bit and break things into methods." %}